Authentic Recipe Sacher Cake from Vienna

 3. Place firm egg white onto the chocolate cream and sieve the flour on top, then mix it carefully.

-5. When cake is done let it cool off in the form, then with a pointed knife cut carefully around the edges; turn form around so the cake can fall on a cooling rack; remove parchment paper.
-If surface of the cake is not even, take a sharp knife to even it out.
+5. When cake is done let cool off in the form, then with a pointed knife cut carefully around the edges; turn the form upside down so the cake can drop on the cooling rack below.
+Remove parchment paper.
+If surface of the cake is not even, use a sharp knife to even it out.

-6. Warm up jam in a pot and stir it until smooth.
-Spread the jam evenly on the both 2 sides of the cake and put them together again.
-Spread jam all around the cake as well; let it dry a little bit.
+6. Warm up jam in a pot, and stir until smooth.
+The jam should not contain any skin or apricot pieces.
+Spread the jam evenly on both of the two sides of the cake.
+Carefully place them together again.
+Spread more jam all around the cake as well; let it dry for 5 minutes.

 7. Fondant – Chocolate Glaze

-For the fondant break the chocolate in pieces and mix with hot water in a pot, stir until smooth; add sugar.
-For 10 minutes, while stirring, bring it to the soft-ball stage.
+Break the chocolate in pieces and mix with hot water in a pot, stir until smooth; add sugar.
+For 10 minutes, while stirring, bring it to the soft-boil stage.
 Remove from stove, let cool off slightly, and stir until it is an opaque mass of a creamy consistency.

-8. Pour the glaze over the cake in one time and with a baking spatula smooth it out (needs some experience).
+8. Pour the glaze over the cake in one time and with a baking spatula smooth it out (this might need some experience).
 Let fondant get completely firm before you cut the cake.
+This can take some time.
+Keep at a cool place.

 Enjoy the Sacher Cake or Sachertorte with a dot of whipped cream aside.